Skip to main content

 Value for Money: Long-Term Cost Analysis

 Calculating the true cost over 24 months reveals important differences.
 Tachus at $65 per month with zero hidden fees totals $1,560.
 Xfinity at $25 per month looks cheaper, but promotional pricing typically rises to $60-80 after 12 months.
-Adding the $14 monthly gateway rental and potential data overage charges from the 1.2 TB cap, Xfinity's real two-year cost can reach $1,400-1,700, erasing much of the initial price advantage.
+Adding the $14 monthly gateway rental.
+Potential data overage charges from the 1.2 TB cap, Xfinity's real two-year cost can reach $1,400-1,700, erasing much of the initial price advantage.

-Tachus delivers symmetric upload and download speeds, a critical advantage for remote workers who spend hours on video calls, share large files to cloud storage, or live-stream content.
+Tachus delivers symmetric upload.
+Download speeds, a critical advantage for remote workers who spend hours on video calls, share large files to cloud storage, or live-stream content.
 Xfinity's cable technology provides strong downloads but significantly weaker uploads, typically maxing out at 35-200 Mbps upload depending on the plan.
 For creative professionals, Twitch streamers, and YouTube creators in the Houston area, Tachus's symmetric fiber eliminates the upload bottleneck that cable imposes.
-Furthermore, Tachus has earned recognition from the Better Business Bureau with an A+ rating and consistently ranks as one of the top-rated ISPs in Texas, reflecting the company's commitment to transparent billing, responsive support, and infrastructure investment across the greater Houston metropolitan area.
+Tachus has earned recognition from the Better Business Bureau with an A+ rating.
+Consistently ranks as one of the top-rated ISPs in Texas, reflecting the company's commitment to transparent billing, responsive support, and infrastructure investment across the greater Houston metropolitan area.

 Final Verdict: Tachus Wins in 2026